2020 Pacific hurricane season: Seasonal summary

 Although the hurricane season in the eastern Pacific did not officially begin until May 15, and on June 1 in the central Pacific, activity this year began several weeks prior with the formation of Tropical Depression One-E on April 25.
-This marked the earliest formation of a tropical cyclone in the basin, surpassing 2017's Tropical Storm Adrian.
+This marked the earliest formation of a tropical cyclone on record in the eastern Pacific basin, surpassing 2017's Tropical Storm Adrian.
 Among relatively unfavorable conditions, the depression soon dissipated without developing further, and activity would not resume in the basin until nearly a month later with the formation of Tropical Depression Two-E near the coast of Guatemala on May 30.
 This system would later become Tropical Storm Amanda, the first named storm of the season and one of the worst natural disasters in El Salvador in around two decades.
 Not for nearly another month after Amanda, Tropical Depression Three-E would briefly become Tropical Storm Boris on June 25 well out to sea before weakening in the Central Pacific basin.
 A short-lived tropical depression would form near Baja California Sur just 2 days after Boris's dissipation and quickly weaken.
 Moving into July, Tropical Storm Cristina formed on July 6 and slowly intensified to a peak intensity of 70 mph, barely missing hurricane status.
 Activity continued as yet another tropical depression, Six-E, formed on July 13 but quickly dissipated among the unfavorable conditions unfolding in the basin.
 Two more tropical systems formed in mid July, Tropical Depression Seven-E and Tropical Storm Douglas.
 Seven-E was short lived and although it did gain tropical storm intensity, it was operationally left unnamed.
 Douglas strengthened into the first hurricane of the season at 15:00 UTC on July 22, marking the fourth–latest date any season had gone without a hurricane.
 Douglas would later strengthen into a Category 4 hurricane and brush Hawaii with rain and gusty winds.